gnosisguild/zodiac-module-reality/README.md

 The `nonce` of a transaction makes it possible to have two transactions with the same `to`, `value` and `data` but still generate a different transaction hash.
 This is important as all hashes in the `txHashes` array should be unique.
 To make sure that this is the case the module will always use the `index` of the transaction hash inside the `txHashes` array as a nonce.
 So the first transaction to be executed has the `nonce` with the value `0`, the second with the value `1`, and so on.

 Therefore we can simplify it to the following statement:
-The `nonce` of a DAO module transaction is equals to the `index` of that transactions hash in the `txHashes` array.
+The `nonce` of a Reality module transaction is equals to the `index` of that transactions hash in the `txHashes` array.

 #### Proposal nonce